-Each member of the Board of Directors (the "Board") of Cassava Sciences, Inc. (the "Company"), who is not an employee of the Company (each such member, a "Non-employee Director"), will receive the compensation described in this Director Compensation Program (the "Director Compensation Program") for his or her Board service upon and following the date set forth above (the "Effective Date"), subject to the approval of this Director Compensation Program by the stockholders of the Company at the Comp
+Each member of the Board of Directors (the "Board") of Cassava Sciences, Inc. (the "Company"), who is not an employee of the Company (each such member, a "Non-employee Director"), will receive the compensation described in this Director Compensation Program") for his or her Board service upon and following the date set forth above (the "Effective Date"), subject to the approval of this Director Compensation Program by the stockholders of the Company at the Company's 2023 Annual Meeting of Stockholders.